- Click to select...

 Entrust Corporation (the “Company”) has a zero-tolerance approach to human trafficking and modern slavery and is committed to acting ethically and with integrity in all business dealings and relationships and implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or supply chain.

 Human trafficking and modern slavery are serious human rights challenges that afflict vulnerable groups on a global scale.
 This policy is designed to communicate and ensure Entrust’s zero-tolerance approach to human trafficking and modern slavery.

 Entrust is a supplier of secure physical and digital identity solutions.
 Entrust Corporation has its headquarters in Minnesota, USA.
-Together with its global subsidiaries and affiliates, the organization has over 3,000 employees worldwide and operates in four key regions: EMEA, APAC, LATAM, and North America.
+Together with its global subsidiaries and affiliates (referred to herein as “Entrust” or the “Company”), the organization has over 3,000 employees worldwide and operates in four key regions: EMEA, APAC, LATAM, and North America.

 This policy applies to all colleagues of Entrust entities worldwide to the extent consistent with applicable local legal requirements, policy, business need, and practice.
 To the extent there is any conflict between this policy and any local policy, the local policy shall prevail.

 It is Entrust’s policy to oppose human trafficking and modern slavery vigorously.
 Accordingly, the Company is undertaking steps including the following:

 - The Company does not and will never tolerate human trafficking or modern slavery in any aspect of its own work.

 - The Company will collaborate with other organizations as needed to present a united front against human trafficking and modern slavery in its broader working environment.